evansbenj/2024_BIO722/1_Lecture_1.md

 In this sequence the number signs indicate low quality reads at the end (right side) of the sequence.

+## Set up a directory on scratch and make symbolic links

+Please login to info and navigate to the scratch directory as follows:

+`cd /1/scratch/`

+And make a directory for yourself

+`mkdir usrname`

+And switch to that directory (`cd usrname`) and make a symbolic link to the subsetted data (`ln -s /1/scratch/monkey_data2/forward_subset.fastq`) and to the full dataset (`ln -s ln -s /1/scratch/monkey_data2/forward.fastq`)

 ## Example data
 The data we will be working witb are single end 100 bp reads from one Illumina lane.
 The data are from 9 individuals that were barcoded and multiplexed on this lane (see below for more explanation).
 The path to the complete dataset is: